The Truth About Collagen Creams

 A Closer Look at Collagen Cream and Skin Health

 First, collagen is responsible for skin strength and elasticity, and its degradation leads to wrinkles that accompany aging.
 The body’s natural production of collagen begins to decrease at about age 25.
 By the time you’ve reached your mid-40’s, your total body collagen levels are much lower than in youth.
 The result is wrinkles and fine lines, among with other problems in the body.

 So, what’s the solution to increasing body collagen?
 Let’s look at the evolution of the collagen cream.

 Types of Collagen Supplements

-With the emergence of collagen peptides (especially from fish sources), there is now a viable option to build collagen stores and get the ever so desired anti-aging effects.
-Studies range in demonstration from showing increase absorption after ingestion, to other positive efficacious markers of absorption such as the synthesis of new collagen fibers, and positive effects on the skin as would be expected by an increase in collagen.
+Finally, with the emergence of collagen peptides (especially fish sourced), there is a viable option with desired anti-aging effects.
+Studies range in demonstration from showing increase absorption after ingestion (1,2), to other positive efficacious markers of absorption such as the synthesis of new collagen fibers (2), and positive effects on the skin as would be expected by an increase in collagen.

-The beneficial characteristics of the fish collagen peptide form of collagen are that it can be easily digested and absorbed in our body, has little or no smell, easily dissolves in water, and has an overall low allergy potential, consisting of small peptide molecules in the range of 3,000 and 5,000 daltons.
+Technically said, the beneficial characteristics of the fish collagen peptide form of collagen are that it can be easily digested and absorbed in our body.
+Further, it has little or no smell, easily dissolves in water, and has an overall low allergy potential.
+To be specific, Amino Collagen C consists of small peptide molecules in the range of 3,000 and 5,000 daltons.
 Its absorption in the small intestine is superior to other collagen products due to its smaller molecule size, which leads to a more efficient collagen synthesis.